MS-UK is no longer able to provide a counselling service.

-Counsellors do not offer advice and will not tell you what to do but can help you to talk about your experiences to make it easier to find a way forward.
-MS is an unpredictable condition and learning to live with this uncertainty can be challenging.
-Counsellors can help you to explore how MS may be affecting your wellbeing and how you are adapting emotionally.
+Counsellors do not offer advice or tell you what to do but help you to talk about your experiences to make it easier to find a way forward.